Canada's squad announced, with recovering Davies and high-scoring David included as expected

-TORONTO, May 30 : Alphonso Davies will play for Canada at the World Cup, the final squad announcement relieving the nation's fears that the injured captain wouldn't be better in time.
+TORONTO, May 30 : Alphonso Davies will play for Canada at the World Cup, the final squad announcement showed on Friday, relieving the nation's fears that the injured captain wouldn't be better in time.

 As expected, Bayern Munich's Davies is included in the squad, as are other prominent players like Jonathan David of Juventus.

-The Canadian squad was announced on TV, with drone-based footage showing a banner of each member high up on Toronto's signature CN Tower.
+"We really think this is our strongest group," said coach Jesse Marsch.
+Injuries have plagued the Canada team, but a number of recovering players are included in the squad.

-Much of the chatter around the announcement has been about Davies, who suffered a hamstring injury in the Champions League semi-final against Paris St Germain.
+Much of the chatter around the announcement had been about Davies, who suffered a hamstring injury in the Champions League semi-final against Paris St Germain.

-Canada coach Jesse Marsch has previously said Davies would be in the squad.
-Marsch has also said Davies would join the rest of the team in Edmonton on May 31, allowing time for his injury to heal.
+Marsch has said Davies would join the rest of the team in Edmonton on May 31, allowing time for his injury to heal.
 His team mates spent this week training in Charlotte, North Carolina.
+Davies has been training separately this week, Marsch said.

-Marsch has struggled with his starting goalkeeper choice, admitting feeling "tormented" in picking between Maxime Crepeau of Orlando City and Dayne St. Clair of Inter Miami.
+Marsch has struggled with his starting goalkeeper choice, acknowledging he feels "tormented" in picking between Maxime Crepeau of Orlando City and Dayne St. Clair of Inter Miami.
 His choice is not expected for a few days.

+The two keepers are friends and joked about how they are handling the stress of the selection process.

+"We're gonna play rocks-paper-scissors," about who gets to start, St. Clair said on the TSN TV broadcast.

 David also has a large following in Canada, particularly with its millions of citizens of Italian and Haitian descent.